Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash: The race

-The object of the Cannonball was to leave the Red Ball Garage on East 31st Street in Manhattan, New York City (1979: Darien, Connecticut, at now-defunct Lock, Stock, and Barrel restaurant, Goodwives Shopping Center), typically after midnight, and drive to the Portofino Inn in Redondo Beach, California, in the shortest time possible.
+The object of the Cannonball was to leave the Red Ball Garage on East 31st Street in Manhattan, New York City (1979: Darien, Connecticut, at the now-defunct Lock, Stock, and Barrel restaurant, Goodwives Shopping Center), typically after midnight, and drive to the Portofino Inn in Redondo Beach, California, in the shortest time possible.
 Those were the only rules.

 Nothing was specified as to the route, type of vehicle, number of drivers or crew, or maximum speed permitted.
 There was a gentlemen's agreement that the vehicle entered would be driven the entire distance (not transported on another vehicle, not abandoned for an identical second vehicle hidden near the finish, etc.) Speeding citations received along the way were the driver's responsibility and did not disqualify the vehicle, although stopping to receive a ticket increased the vehicle's overall time.

 The Cannonball Run was technically a race in that the team with the fastest time was declared the "winner" and the results were announced in order of time.
 However, times were not taken very seriously, and sheer speed did not guarantee a first-place finish.

 Inspiration

 The Cannonball Run gained notoriety after the 1972 run, but the Time story on the 1975 Jack May-Rick Cline race solidified its place in the public consciousness.
 To the surprise of many, the hilarious reports in Car and Driver were warmly received by press and public alike rather than condemned for the race's recklessness.

-In his Cannonball! memoir, Yates reports that in 1972 an all-female team of Peggy Niemcek, Judy Stropus, and SCCA racer Donna Mae Mims ("The Pink Lady") suffered a crash near El Paso, Texas, resulting in a DNF (Did Not Finish).
+In his Cannonball! memoir, Yates reports that in 1972 an all-female team of Peggy Niemcek, Judy Stropus, and SCCA racer Donna Mae Mims ("The Pink Lady") suffered a crash near El Paso, Texas, resulting in a DNF (did not finish).
 Mims explains that their Cadillac stretch limousine veered off the road and rolled over after the driver fell asleep at the wheel.
 Although the car was destroyed and she suffered a broken arm, no other vehicles were involved in the crash.
 This was the only serious accident in the official Cannonball races.

 Yates began working on a screenplay to be entitled Coast to Coast but was scooped by two "unofficial" films in 1976, Cannonball and The Gumball Rally.
 Eventually, an "official" Cannonball Run film was made, The Cannonball Run starring Burt Reynolds, Roger Moore and Dom DeLuise with Yates in a cameo appearance.
 Two sequels, Cannonball Run II and Speed Zone, also known as Cannonball Fever, followed.
 A later USA Network television program, Cannonball Run 2001, was given official approval to use the name.